flow-storm/flow-storm-debugger/Readme.md

 # Notes

-Only Clojure local debugging is supported now, but remote debugging and ClojureScript are planned.
+Only Clojure local debugging is supported so far, but remote debugging and ClojureScript are planned.

 # Some examples